 Many biologists were reluctant to believe that introduced predators caused extinctions – following European experience, it was believed that predators were a normal part of the environment, and habitat destruction was the problem.
 This attitude changed in 1964, when rats gained a foothold on Big South Cape Island, near Stewart Island.
 The island had a large native bird population, including the only known South Island saddlebacks.
 Some saddlebacks were transferred to nearby rat-free islands, but the tiny Stead’s bush wren, the Stewart Island snipe, and the greater short-tailed bat became extinct.
 From then on it was accepted that human intervention was needed to save critically endangered species.

 In the 1970s the protection of threatened species was led by the Wildlife Service of the Department of Internal Affairs, and since 1987 by the Department of Conservation.
 Their approach has been to:

-Numbers of takahē, kākāpō, black stilt and the Chatham Islands black robin – once facing extinction – have increased, as have kākā and kōkako.
+Numbers of takahē, kākāpō, black stilt and the Chatham Islands black robin – once facing extinction – have increased, as have kākā and kōkako numbers.

 When National Radio announcer Robert Taylor began greeting listeners with a mimicked morepork call, the Wildlife Service provided him with a selection of bird-call tapes.
 When he moved to the early-morning programme in 1974, he took the bird calls with him.
-They are now so popular that attempts to remove or modify them have met with public outcry.
+They became so popular that attempts to remove or modify them met with public outcry.